 “I chose the MSLE program because the degree provided me with a specialization and job opportunities in the area of logistics.”

-– Stephanie Serrano Costa Ramos, Logistics Engineering Manager at Orange Technologies, Inc.
+– Stephanie Serrano Costa Ramos, Product Engineer at Newell Brands.

 “I chose to enroll in the MSLE among other degrees because the program coursework best pertained to my role.”